Time is running out for Federal 100 nominations

-Nominations for 2020 Federal 100 awards are now open.
+We're down to the final days for submitting 2020 Federal 100 Award nominations.
 The annual awards from GCN's sister publication, FCW, are now in their 31st year, and honor the individuals in the federal IT community who have gone far beyond their assigned duties to make a difference.

 These awards depend on identifying a pool of exceptional women and men in our community to ensure they get the recognition they deserve – and that's where you come in.
 If you know people you believe should be among the 2020 Federal 100, please make sure our judges know about them, too.